vippsas/access-token-api/README.md

 ---
 END_METADATA -->

-# Vipps Access Token API
+# Access Token API

-The Vipps Access Token API allows you to get a bearer token which can be used for authorizing all of your Vipps API requests.
+The Access Token API allows you to get a bearer token which can be used for authorizing all of your Vipps API requests.
-This is used by all Vipps APIs.

 See
 [Getting Started](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started)